ZacharyCWilliams/Neighborhood-Maps-App/README.md

 ## Getting Started

-This project was built using create-react-app.
+This project was created using create-react-app.
 Please run the project in production mode to ensure the service worker works properly!

 ## Prerequisite Information